 The application developer request an access token in the API Portal.

-The JavaScript initiates the flow by redirecting the resource owner’s user-agent to the API Gateway Authorization Server.
-The JavaScript client includes the client identifier, requested scope(s) and redirect URI to which the authorization server will send the user-agent back once access is granted or denied.
+The JavaScript client includes the client ID, client SECRET and requested scope(s).

 The API Gateway Authorization server authenticates the resource owner and checks if the owner grants permissions or not to the client’s access request.

-Assuming that the resource owner grants access, the API Gateway Authorization server redirects the user-agent back to the previously provided URI by the JavaScript.
-The redirection URI contains the access token.
+Assuming that the resource owner grants access, the API Gateway Authorization server send response containing the access token or error message.

-The user-agent executes javascript which extracts the access token.
+The user-agent executes javascript which extracts the access token from the response.

 After the access token is extracted the application developer is able to access the protected data.